Ahyu1/weather-app/README.md

 -----------------------------------------------------------------------------------------------------------------

-[A web page that designed for viewing the current weather condition in a specific location around the globe.]
+[A web page that was designed for viewing the current weather condition in a specific location around the globe.]

 -----------------------------------------------------------------------------------------------------------------